SofiaSanchezU/Lane-Keeping--Autonomous-driving--/README.md

 # File description
 The repository contains two main files to run the project.

-1. **Report_project**: This contains the explanation of the complete process, the mathematical formulations, and the control configuration.
+1. **Paper**: This contains the explanation of the complete process, the mathematical formulations, and the control configuration.

 2. **Code**: This file contains all the necessary MATLAB/Simulink programs